 - Have explicit content – nothing adult or profane is allowed

 - Have thin content – content must add value to reader

-Those are the most common violations, but there are quite a few.
-Read Amazon Associate’s operating policies to be sure.
+Those are the most common violations made by affiliate marketers, but there are quite a few.
+Read Amazon Associate's operating policies to be sure.

 Amazon's support can be super nice and easy to talk to, but they're often pretty unhelpful.

 Support for Associates will let you send an email, call someone, or chat during certain hours.
 I've never spoken to a support rep who wasn't American and never had to deal with a language barrier.

 But when the time comes to figure out a compliance issue or ask a question that isn't super clear cut, there's often some confusion.